 One way for herbalists to increase their earning potential is to find a niche in the field.
 For example, herbalists can specialize in areas such as women’s health, digestive health, or mental health.
 By specializing in a particular area, herbalists can become experts in that field and attract more clients who are seeking help with specific health concerns.

-Herbalist salaries can vary widely depending on several factors, including specialization, experience, and skills.
-Certification can be beneficial for herbalists as it can increase their earning potential and provide them with more job opportunities.
+Certified herbalist salary can vary widely depending on several factors, including specialization, experience, and skills.
+Being certified can be beneficial for herbalists as it can increase their earning potential and provide them with more job opportunities.
 Additionally, finding a niche in the field can help herbalists become experts in a particular area and attract more clients.

 Career Opportunities for Herbalists